Muscular Christianity: England

 The idea of Muscular Christianity first started in England amidst industrialization and urbanization.
 Like their American counterparts, Christians in England were worried about the decrease in manliness among their followers as a result of Puritan influences, including passive virtues like love and tenderness, causing Muscular Christianity to become a cultural trend.
-It was not started by any specific person, but rather supported by churches and many individual Christian figures, who then spread it to other congregations.
+It was not started by any specific person but rather supported by churches and many individual Christian figures who then spread it to other congregations.
 At the time it was believed that physical training built stamina necessary to perform service for others and that physical strength led to moral strength and good character.
 Christians increasingly felt that athletics could be a good outlet for burning off steam rather than finding a less moral outlet.
 Sports also helped to recruit new members into the church.
 Churches began forming their own sports teams and had the associated facilities for them built in or around the churches themselves.
 This is how YMCA (Young Men's Christian Association) began in 1844 in London, although it did not yet have sports facilities until 1869 with the establishment of New York City's YMCA.

-These associations became very popular and YMCAs began appearing across the country.
-In 1894, an Anglican vicar, Reverend Arthur Osborne Montgomery Jay, built a gymnasium with a boxing ring in the basement of his East-End London church—Holy Trinity Shoreditch, organized a boxing club, and hosted large and popular boxing tournaments.
+These associations became very popular, and YMCAs began appearing across the country.
+In 1894, an Anglican vicar, Reverend Arthur Osborne Montgomery Jay, built a gymnasium with a boxing ring in the basement of his East-End London church—Holy Trinity Shoreditch, organized a boxing club and hosted large and popular boxing tournaments.
 Similar boxing outreach programs were established in the late-19th and early-20th centuries by Christian churches of various denominations in poor or working class areas of Britain and America.
 These outreach efforts drew in many men, particularly younger men, to not only box but to be ministered to as well.

-By 1901, Muscular Christianity was influential enough in England that one author could praise "the Englishman going through the world with rifle in one hand and Bible in the other" and add, "if asked what our muscular Christianity has done, we point to the British Empire."
+By 1901, Muscular Christianity was influential enough that one author could praise "the Englishman going through the world with rifle in one hand and Bible in the other" and add, "if asked what our muscular Christianity has done, we point to the British Empire."
 Muscular Christianity spread to other countries in the 19th century.
 It was well entrenched in Australian society by 1860, though not always with much recognition of the religious element.